dotnet/arcade/Documentation/WritingBuildDefinitiions.md

 # Writing VSTS Build Definitions
-The purpose of this document is to detail how VSTS YAML build definitions should be written to integrate into the .NET Core Ecosystem and take advantage of the scaffolding availabe in the Aracde repository.
+The purpose of this document is to detail how VSTS YAML build definitions should be written to integrate into the .NET Core Ecosystem and take advantage of the scaffolding availabe in the Arcade repository.

 ## General Goals For Build Definitions
 Build definitions for the .NET Core Ecosystem should be written with the following goals in mind: